Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: Instantaneous
 You target an unoccupied space within 1 *(1.5m)* and wrenching upon any lingering traces of teleportation magic.
-If a creature teleported out of that space in the last hour, it must make a CHAa Save.
+If a creature teleported out of that space in the last hour, it must make a CHA  Save.
 On a failure, the creature is teleported back into that space.
 On a successful Save, the creature becomes immune to this effect for one hour.
 If two or more creatures teleported out of the target space in the last hour, only the one that did so most recently is affected.
 - **Classes**: Cleric, Paladin, Sorcerer, Wizard *(Source: CS)*